-- a A matter personal to a member of staff that is being considered by a meeting of the Human Resources committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Clerk shall notify the chairman of the Human Resources committee of absence from work occasioned by illness or other reason. - c The Human Resources Committee shall conduct a review of the performance and annual appraisal of the work of the Clerk.
-The review and appraisal shall be reported in writing to the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Human Resource Committee shall report any informal or formal grievance matter and its resolution to the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised relates to the chairman or vicechairman of the Council or the Human Resources Committee, the Human Resources Committee will take take external professional advice as to the best way to proceed. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Human Resources committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Clerk shall notify the chair of the Human Resources committee of absence occasioned by illness or other reason. - c The chair of the Human Resources committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Human Resources committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Human Resources committee shall report any informal or formal grievance matter and its resolution to the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by The Clerk relates to the chair or vice-chair of the Human Resources committee, this shall be communicated to another member of the Human Resources committee, which shall take external professional advice as to the best way to proceed. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).